 However, the African record speaks for itself: in previous World Cups, no selection from a country on the continent has been able to go beyond the quarter-finals.
 Admittedly, in 1990, Cameroon created a surprise in Italy, becoming the first African country to reach the quarter-finals.
 After a balanced overtime, Roger Milla and his partners finally lost.
 Twelve and twenty years later, Senegal and Ghana stalled at the same stage of the competition.

-While the African play-offs for the World Cup will be played in a few days, it is clear that no continental selection seems really ready to win the next World Cup.
+In view of the latest African performances, it is clear that no continental selection seems really ready to win the next World Cup.
 Especially since 2018 traumatized the continent: no African team had managed to extricate themselves from the group stages.

 If it exists a real training problem in the different countries of the continent, the Africans seem to have made up their mind: victory in the World Cup is not for tomorrow.
 And the prospect ofa World Cup every two years which would be beneficial for African football does not give hope of a final African victory in the short term.